Skip to content

 sudo apt install apache2

-For more details on installing Apache, read the post below.
+For more details on installing Apache, check out the post below.

 Install Apache on Ubuntu